 1998:

-High tech comes to realitycheckBBS. realitycheckBBS is now running
+High tech comes to realitycheckBBS! realitycheckBBS is now running

 on an ISDN line - one telephone line handles incoming calls